kushaldas/lym/docs/useful.md

 lrwxrwxrwx.
 1 fedora fedora   13 Jun 23 12:32 name -> /etc/hostname
 ```

 If you look carefully, in the above example, we created a hard link using the *ln* command.
 When we made a change to the original *hello.txt* file, that also reflects in the *bye.txt* file.
-But, because *bye.txt* is a hard link, even if I deleted the *hello.txt*, the hard link still exists, and also have the original content.
+But, because *bye.txt* is a hard link, even if I had deleted the *hello.txt*, the hard link still exists, and also have the original content.

 ```eval_rst
 .. index:: tar